For 104,000 Qantas Points (or only 70,000 Asia Miles), you can experience arguably the world’s best Business Class product.

 Using Asia Miles

-Asia Miles also pass on all taxes and surcharges on partner redemptions, so out-of-pocket costs in cash will be similar to using Qantas Points.
+Asia Miles also passes on all taxes and surcharges on partner redemptions.
+The out-of-pocket cost on this route is AU$635 one-way, which is broadly similar to Qantas.

 Using AAdvantage miles